TuinboonDev/hack-rtl/website/README.md

 # Hack RTL Website

-This website is for the potential Hack RTL YSWS.
-It is based on [this website](https://vineysws.vercel.app).
+The Hack RTL website is based on [this website](https://vineysws.vercel.app).